5 Ways Inflation Could Affect the 2025 Housing Market

 Richard Haddad is the executive editor of HomeLight.com.
 He works with an experienced content team that oversees the company’s blog featuring in-depth articles about the home buying and selling process, homeownership news, home care and design tips, and related real estate trends.
 Previously, he served as an editor and content producer for World Company, Gannett, and Western News & Info, where he also served as news director and director of internet operations.

-Homeowners across the nation have felt the financial pressure of inflation.
+Homeowners across the nation have felt the financial pressure of inflation, and 2025 is not expected to be any different from the past few years.
 Rising mortgage rates have caused a slowdown in U.S. housing market activity, leading numerous buyers to postpone purchases; nevertheless, home values persist, showing resilience amid this trend.

-Before you make any move, it’s important to examine the current housing market and listen to what the experts are saying about inflation’s impact on homes.
-This is an in-depth look at how inflation is affecting the housing market, and what it means for you.
+Before you make any move, it’s important to examine the current housing market and listen to what the experts say about inflation’s impact on homes.
+This article will serve as a guide to how inflation affects the housing market and what it means for you.

 5 ways inflation can affect the housing market

-As inflation weighs heavy on both home buyers’ and sellers’ minds, the housing market has shifted.
+The housing market has shifted as inflation weighs heavy on both home buyers’ and sellers’ minds.
 Here are five ways inflation can affect the housing market:

 4. Construction costs may rise

 When inflation is high, the costs of materials also increase.
-That means it may become especially expensive for construction teams to build new homes or renovate existing homes.
+That means it may become especially expensive for construction teams to build or renovate new homes.
 Ultimately, those high costs could spill into the housing market and lift home prices for new builds.

 What if I want to sell my home during inflation?